Tranches

 When investing in tranches, it is important to have a solid strategy in place.
 As an investor, it is important to understand the different tranches available and the associated risks and rewards.

-One common strategy is to focus on higher-rated tranches, which typically offer lower yields but also lower risk.
+One common strategy is to focus on higher-rated tranches, which typically offer lower risk but also lower yields.
 Another approach is to invest in a diversified portfolio of tranches, which can help to spread risk and maximise returns.

 Tranches make investing in debt more complicated and can occasionally be an issue for ignorant investors who are at risk of selecting a tranche that is inappropriate for their investment objectives.